tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Adaptive Modulation and Coding
 ------------------------------

+The simulator provides two Adaptive Modulation and Coding (AMC) models: one based on the GSoC model [Piro2011]_ and one based on the physical error model (described in the following sections).

-The Adaptive Modulation and Coding (AMC) model that we provide in the simulator is a modified version of the model described in [Piro2011]_, which in turn is inspired from [Seo2004]_.
+The former model is a modified version of the model described in [Piro2011]_, which in turn is inspired from [Seo2004]_.
 Our version is described in the following.
 Let :math:`i` denote the generic user, and let :math:`\gamma_i` be its SINR.
 We get the spectral efficiency